hang0610/hang0610.github.io/index.md

 {:.stretch-table}

-- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I led our team of 4 to design 'HarClass' from scratch, an app for modern intelligent classrooms, utilizing the distributed features of HarmonyOS, leveraged BearPi-HM Micro for environment awareness, and developed a data visualization website using custom communication protocols for cloud connectivity. <a href="https://youtu.be/VAeKPYEZg5o">Here</a> is an introduction to 'HarClass'(in Chinese).</font>
+- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I led our team of 4 to design 'HarClass' from scratch, an app for modern intelligent classrooms, utilizing the distributed features of HarmonyOS, leveraged BearPi-HM Micro for environment awareness, and developed a data visualization website using custom communication protocols for cloud connectivity. <a href="https://youtu.be/VAeKPYEZg5o">[Video]</a></font>

 <div class="image-container2">